Baby Eczema and How To Relieve Dry Skin

 If there is an improvement, then you can add it back into your routine, one at a time, to see if flairs happen again.
 This close monitoring, one product or food at a time, can lead to a much better understanding of what may lead to worsening eczema and what has no implication.
 Restricting your child’s diet has potentially negative consequences, so it is best to discuss this with your child’s doctor before limiting foods.

 As mentioned above, friction can irritate eczema.
 Many kids and adults will have increased irritation in areas that rub on clothing.
-Many babies will have flair ups on the skin that rubs on the diaper or on the chest and neck areas that rub on clothing.
+Many babies will have flair-ups on the skin that rubs on the diaper or on the chest and neck areas that rub on clothing.
+Too much friction can worsen dry skin and can lead to cracked skin and other skin conditions such as infections.

-Older kids sometimes have eczema on the abdomen or back when pant waistbands rub.
+Older kids sometimes have eczema or atopic dermatitis on the abdomen or back when pant waistbands rub.
 By being mindful of irritation areas, you can ensure clothing isn’t rubbing in the wrong spots.

 One of my favorite tips for decreasing inflammation from hand and foot eczema is to put cream or lotion on generously, followed by gloves or socks.
 When the skin heats up from the warmth, it will absorb the moisturizer more quickly.
 This can help heal the skin.